Join over ¼ million

 If you are visiting a country for a weekend, then you can check into your hotel and order food in an expensive restaurant and get a guided tour in English.
 You can even make local university educated friends, and successfully create a bubble to protect you from the local language for as long as you like, and delude yourself into thinking that this is the way things are.

 But you will never truly experience the local culture if you limit yourself to being able to interact on a deep level just the well educated part of it.
-English-speaking travellers miss out on so much – not speaking English has defined most of my travels and the amazing experiences I have had would have been impossible if I didn’t try to learn the local languages.
+English-speaking travelers miss out on so much – not speaking English has defined most of my travels and the amazing experiences I have had would have been impossible if I didn't try to learn the local languages.

 ANYONE can learn a language.
 When I was 21 I thought I couldn’t do it, but one day I put all the bullshit excuses to one side and just spoke it.
 Speaking a language from day one is the ‘secret’ to being able to learn it quicker and at any age.